dandi/handbook/docs/10_using_dandi.md

 #### Using the Python CLI

-First install the Python client using `pip install dandi` in a Python 3.7+ environment.
+First, install the Python client using `pip install dandi` in a Python 3.7+ environment.

-1. Downloading a `Dandiset`, e.g.
+1. Download a `Dandiset`, e.g.
 `dandi download DANDI:000023`
-1. Downloading data for a specific subject from a Dandiset (names of the subjects could be found on the gui.dandiarchive.org website or by running `dandi ls -r DANDI:000023`), e.g.
+1. Download data for a specific subject from a Dandiset (names of the subjects could be found on the gui.dandiarchive.org website or by running `dandi ls -r DANDI:000023`), e.g.
 `dandi download https://api.dandiarchive.org/api/dandisets/000023/versions/draft/assets/?path=sub-P10HMH` or a specific version by replacing `draft` with it (e.g. `0.210914.1900` in the case of this Dandiset)
-1. Downloading a specific file from a Dandiset (a link for the specific file could be found on the gui.dandiarchive. org website), e.g.:
+1. Download a specific file from a Dandiset (a link for the specific file could be found on the gui.dandiarchive. org website), e.g.
 `dandi download https://api.dandiarchive.org/api/dandisets/000023/versions/0.210914.1900/assets/1a93dc97-327d-4f9c-992d-c2149e7810ae/download/`

 Hint: `dandi download` supports a number of resource identifiers to point to Dandiset, folder, or file.
 Providing